 “What moves those of genius, what inspires their work is not new ideas, but their obsession with the idea that what has already been said is still not enough.” — Eugene Delacroix

-Twentieth century German art is mostly coined by the expressionism at the beginning of the century, epitomized by the Neue Galleries at 86st Street and 5th Ave, which proudly shows Kokoschka, Klimt, Schiele and other German/Austrian painters of the period.
+Twentieth-century German art is mostly coined by the expressionism at the beginning of the century, epitomized by the Neue Galleries at 86st Street and 5th Ave, which proudly shows Kokoschka, Klimt, Schiele and other German/Austrian painters of the period.
 Scholars are naturally inclined to study the arts in its indigenous nation.
-The rise of a new school often signifies a change in social environ, thus enabling a broader study in social science.
+The rise of a new school often signifies a change in social environs, thus enabling a broader study in social science.
 In contrast, after a new style has jettisoned the older schools long enough to become established or even transplanted to other countries, the scholarly interests diminish and consequently the art market marginalizes its share.

 Such a case can be seen in the German art in 30’s and 40’s when Hitler denounced the expressionism as decadent and degenerate.
 Hitler, an amateurish water-colorist, favored realistic works with monumental quality.
-But there was also the German Impressionism school that was not perfectly aligned with propaganda, yet still tolerated with certain degree of artistic freedom.
-Perhaps examining Arnold Grabone’s career spanning from the first world war to the post WWII can shed some lights on this topic.
+But there was also the German Impressionism school that was not perfectly aligned with propaganda, yet still tolerated with a certain degree of artistic freedom.
+Perhaps examining Arnold Grabone’s career spanning from the first world war to the post-WWII can shed some lights on this topic.

 In 1932, he moved to Zurich to teach at an art academy.
-When Hitler rose to power in 1936, Grabone was not much affected because the kind of landscapes he painted, although different from the heroic realism style that Hitler had official approved and praised, provided an optimistic upbeat and a gaiety mood for the nation.
-In the same year, Grabone took a timely trip to US for the first time, through North Africa.
+When Hitler rose to power in 1936, Grabone was not much affected because the kind of landscapes he painted, although different from the heroic realism style that Hitler had officially approved and praised, provided an optimistic upbeat and a gaiety mood for the nation.
+In the same year, Grabone took a timely trip to the US for the first time, through North Africa.

 A close look at Grabone’s art reveals that the artist seemed not interested in politics at all.
 Unlike Max Libermann, who devoted himself to a wide range of subjects, a lot of which were related to social reform and once won him the epithet of “disciple of the ugly,” Grabone was almost a pure landscape painter: more precisely, a landscape painter of natural beauty such as mountains and seas.
-If Max Libermann adopted Impressionism to his techniques, subjects and perspective (some of his urban scenes feature wide angles, vanishing points and merging lines, probably inspired from modern photography), Grabone was an Impressionist only relevant to purely aesthetic manners.
+If Max Libermann adopted Impressionism to his techniques, subjects and perspective (some of his urban scenes feature wide angles, vanishing points and merging lines, probably inspired by modern photography), Grabone was an Impressionist only relevant to purely aesthetic manners.
 In most of the landscapes, he kept a certain distance to the depicted scenes with a coolness of objectivity.
-Almost universally objects such as trees, boats or log cabins were in the middle ground, off-center while the rest of the pictures such as mountains, waters or sky provided an atmospherical effects.
+Almost universally objects such as trees, boats or log cabins were in the middle ground, off-center while the rest of the pictures such as mountains, waters or sky provided atmospherical effects.

 Perhaps because of his obsession with the texture, he used palette knife exclusively.
-His signature style of palette knife with jewel-colors is a celebration of dexterity of painterly skills.
+His signature style of palette knife with jewel colors is a celebration of dexterity of painterly skills.
 One may feel his personality from those moderately-varied, loosely controlled yet well-defined knife strokes.
-If George Bellows maximized the use of pallet knife with the brutal-force rawness to depict gritty urban nights or harsh wintry scenes, Grabone’s pictures are more amicable with a patterned use of pallet knife.
+If George Bellows maximized the use of pallet knife with the brutal force rawness to depict gritty urban nights or harsh wintry scenes, Grabone’s pictures are more amicable with a patterned use of pallet knife.
 He mostly dotted and pressed the blade without dragging it too long to form a visible trace or a direct mixture of paints.
 For areas of sky or still waters, he tended to press the knife downward harder so that the same amount of paint were dispersed to a greater area and looked thinner.
-Regarding the main subjects such as trees or boats, he reduced the blade contact area and quickly built up or juxtaposed strokes of paints of differnt colors so that the texture looked almost architecturally rich.
+Regarding the main subjects such as trees or boats, he reduced the blade contact area and quickly built up or juxtaposed strokes of paints of different colors so that the texture looked almost architecturally rich.

 Most of these scenes do not feature human beings although they are humanized.
-In these pictures, while the Alps may be gusty, that only provides the advantage of clearing the view of the hundreds of giant facets of the cliff, each of which takes its own light and shade and clashes against others like a resilient soul.
+In these pictures, while the Alps may be gusty, that only provides the advantage of clearing the view of the hundreds of giant facets of the cliff, each of which takes its light and shade and clashes against others like a resilient soul.
 And one does not feel the coldness in his winter scenes.
-Instead it is the interplay of the lightened snow on top of different texture that is captured and presented as a visual splendor.
+Instead, it is the interplay of the lightened snow on top of the different texture that is captured and presented as a visual splendor.
 Grabone repetitively painted the same subjects such as the Alps of Bavaria and South Tirole, the Isle of Capri, or the English Garden in Munich.
 Such a near obsession with painting multiple versions of familiar subjects provided the painter the advantage to probe deeper meaning and varied characters of the subject under different light effect.
 In these quiet pictures, Grabone celebrated the fleeting light, the reflected, the shadowed, the diffused, the fogged or the direct light that gives the color and the texture a lively play.

-Being in Zurich gave Grabone a natural cushion during the WWII and also led to his later encounterance with Eisenhower and Winston Churchill after the war.
+Being in Zurich gave Grabone a natural cushion during the WWII and also led to his later encounter with Eisenhower and Winston Churchill after the war.
 It would probably be unfair to say that he profited from being in the right school during the WWII since he didn’t choose Impressionism beyond artistic spontaneity and didn’t change the style after the war when modernism came to the central stage.
-In contract, Max Libermann, his mentor, ended his life miserably.
+In contrast, Max Libermann, his mentor, ended his life miserably.
 The once president of the Prussian Academy of Arts and Honorary Citizen of the City of Berlin came to a critical point when he resigned his post in 1933 because he was Jewish.
-His paintings were removed from museum walls and he was deprived of the right to paint.
+His paintings were removed from museum walls, and he was deprived of the right to paint.
 Ostracized by the National Socialists, he died on Feb 8, 1935.

-At the time this article is written, there are two paintings by Arnold Grabone offered at eBay.
+At the time this article is written, there are two paintings by Arnold Grabone offered on eBay.
 The item numbers are 330361709301 and 390096141666.